Skip to main content

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
-It is not legal, financial, disability-rights, immigration, veterans-benefit, or government-agency advice.
-SNAP rules, state policies, benefit amounts, immigration rules, vendor lists, and local program availability can change.
+It is not legal, financial, medical, tax, disability-rights, immigration, veterans-benefit, or government-agency advice.
+SNAP rules, state policies, benefit amounts, immigration rules, vendor lists, purchase rules, and local program availability can change.
 Always confirm current details directly with the official program or agency before you apply, spend money, appeal a denial, or make a benefits decision.

 About the Authors